 Another reason to visit the Doge Palace is the fact that by doing so you’ll also get to cross the famous Bridge of Sighs, so named as Prisoners would allegedly let out a sigh as they caught their last glimpse of Venice from the bridge on their way to be executed.

 I have to admit to being a little underwhelmed by the Bridge of Sighs from the outside (it can be viewed by walking right from St Marks Square).
-However actually crossing the bridge is a different story.
-Looking out onto Venice through its tiny windows, before proceeding into dark and dingy rooms, you can really get a sense for the desperation of the prisoners.
+However, actually crossing the bridge is a different story.
+Looking out onto Venice through its tiny windows, before proceeding into dark and dingy rooms, you can really get a sense of the desperation of the prisoners.

 9) Eat Gelato –